DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 5. The pull request gets reviewed by other developers who can:

     * comment on the commits in the PR;

     * request changes;

     * approve pull requests and merge to `develop`;

-   * delete the pull request branch once it's merged (optional), and close the linked issue.
+    * delete the pull request branch once it's merged (enabled by GitHub by default), and close the linked issue (automatically done by GitHub for the linked issues).

 💡 If the targeted branch of the pull request has advanced, please do the following to bring the feature branch in sync before merging the PR: